Western University of Health Sciences, College of Osteopathic Medicine of the Pacific

 - Submission timing for best consideration:

-For best consideration, applicants should submit their application as soon as possible or at least before December, 2019.
+For best consideration, applicants should submit their application as soon as possible.

 While Grades and Medical College Admission Test (MCAT) scores are important in selecting candidates for admission, the Admissions Committee recognizes that these statistics, by themselves, do not guarantee later success as an osteopathic physician.
 Therefore, the COMP Admissions Committee employs a holistic approach in which non-academic criteria are also important in making the selection.
 COMP seeks a diverse and balanced student population and considers factors additional to academic performance, such as a well-rounded background, work experiences, letters of recommendation, interest in and knowledge of osteopathic medicine, and professional promise.

-International students (non-U.S. citizens or temporary residents) considered: Select Cases.
-International students are considered for admission at the Pomona, CA campus only.
+International students (non-U.S. citizens or temporary residents) considered: International students are considered for admission at the Pomona, CA campus only.
 The Lebanon, OR campus does not consider international students for admission.

 - Oldest MCAT considered: Three years from the opening year of the application cycle.